moingshaikh/100-days-of-code/log.md

 ### Day 68: 11 March, 2021

 **Today's Progress**: In addition to continuing with the Python course, also explored Google Cloud Platform's AI Platform product and its offerings.

+### Day 69: 12 March, 2021

+**Today's Progress**: Tried Google Cloud Platform's BigQuery with GCP as part of the Qwiklabs interactive course on AI/ML Challenge.
+Topics included: BigQuery in GCP, creating and accessing dataset, Cloud Storange bucket and more.